ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 * Brushable area for period filter

-* Handle events and filters from other elements/sections
+* Filtered according to events and filters from other elements/sections

 ###Statistical graph